Newcastle and Gateshead Clean Air Zone: what you need to know

 There are also grants available to certain vehicles – learn more here.

-How do I pay for Newcastle Clean Air Zone?
+How do I pay for the Newcastle and Gateshead Clean Air Zone?

-Alternatively, you can make payment via telephone on 0300 029 8888.
+You can pay the Newcastle Clean Air Zone (CAZ) fee by calling 0300 029 8888.
 The lines are open Monday to Friday between 8am and 7pm and on Saturday from 8am until 2pm.

 Clean air zone advice